Do Suffering Bottoms Go To Heaven?

 ‘I thought you were the rich kid Gyu-yeon used to make fun of, but you’re not.’

-Naru couldn’t understand what Geon-hyuk had meant.
-He had never been made fun of by Gyu-yeon, and he’d never heard the phrase “rich kid” before.
-He must have been mistaken for someone else, but the remark left an odd, uncomfortable feeling.
+Naru couldn’t understand what Geon-hyuk had meant then.
+He had never been made fun off by Gyu-yeon, and he’d never heard the word rich kid before.
+He must have mistaken him for someone else, but it left an odd, uncomfortable feeling.

 “Hey, Song Naru.
 Why are you so quiet?
 You’re not causing trouble again, are you?”